-An adequate post-baseline assessment is defined as an assessment where a response of CR, PR, SD, non-CR/non-PD, or PD can be determined (see Section 6.2.2.3).
+For patients who do not undergo IDS, an adequate post-baseline assessment is defined as an assessment with no evidence of disease (for patients with no evidence of disease at baseline) or where a response of CR, PR, SD, non-CR/non-PD, or PD can be determined (see Section 6.2.2.4).
 Time points where the response is not evaluable (NE) or no assessment was performed will not be used for determining the censoring date.